Eventual-Inc/Daft/docs/source/learn/user_guides/intro-dataframes.rst

 When should I materialize my DataFrame?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you "eagerly" call ``.collect()`` immediately on every DataFrame, you may run into issues:
+If you "eagerly" call :meth:`df.collect() <daft.DataFrame.collect>` immediately on every DataFrame, you may run into issues:

 1. If data is too large at any step, materializing all of it may cause memory issues
 2. Optimizations are not possible since we cannot "predict future operations"

 However, data science is all about experimentation and trying different things on the same data.
 This means that materialization crucial when working interactively with DataFrames, since it speeds up all subsequent experimentation on that DataFrame.

-We suggest materializing DataFrames using ``.collect()`` when they contain expensive operations (e.g. sorts or expensive function calls) and have to be called multiple times by downstream code:
+We suggest materializing DataFrames using :meth:`df.collect() <daft.DataFrame.collect>` when they contain expensive operations (e.g. sorts or expensive function calls) and have to be called multiple times by downstream code:

 .. code:: python